How to find the cheapest business class airlines

 Instead of looking for cheap business class tickets, some travelers opt to purchase a package that includes hotel and other travel-related needs as well as the flight.
 In many cases, you can save money by bundling, but for business travel, beware.
 If something goes awry with one part of your package, such as weather-related cancellations, that will affect (negatively, no doubt) the rest of your arrangements as well.

-On the upside, for last-minute business trips, helping offset or even erase the high cost of last-minute flight tickets.
+On the upside, booking a package can be a financial life-saver for last-minute business trips, helping offset or even erase the high cost of last-minute flight tickets.

 Ebook